-The Italian Riviera, known in Italian as the Riviera Iigure, is a crescent-shaped strip of coastal land that is sandwiched between the Ligurian Sea and the adjacent Apennines and the Maritime Alps.
+The Italian Riviera, known in Italian as the Riviera Ligure (Ligurian Sea), is a crescent-shaped strip of coastal land between the Ligurian coast and the adjacent Apennines and the Maritime Alps.

-In light of this, your visit to Europe can never be complete and fulfilling without a stopover at the area.
+In light of this, your visit to Europe can never be complete and fulfilling without a stopover in the area.

-Italy is a fantastic country and we have been to many places already.
-See our posts for: Palermo, Catania, Taormina, Syracuse, Cefalu, Agrigento, Pisa, Firenze (Florence), Milan, Capri, Napoli, Sorrento, Pompeii and Vesuvius, Verona.
+Italy is a beautiful country, and we have been to many places already.
+See our posts for Palermo, Catania, Taormina, Syracuse, Cefalu, Agrigento, Pisa, Firenze (Florence), Milan, Capri, Napoli, Sorrento, Pompeii and Vesuvius, Verona.
 This additional Italy travel guide is helpful.

 10 Days in the Italian Riviera: Day I – Sanremo

-Sanremo marks the extreme southwestern tip of the Italian Riviera.
-This should be your preferred starting point.
+Sanremo marks the extreme southwestern tip of the Italian Riviera and must be your preferred starting point.
 The city provides numerous resources and facilities that may be of interest to you.

 Relax in the Green Spaces

-The city of Sanremo which lies in the southwestern tip of the Italian Riviera is a preferred starting point of a tour to the area.
-It is blessed with numerous open green spaces such as the Japanese garden, Villa Ormond, ancient olive groves, and numerous palm trees.
+The city of Sanremo, which lies in the southwestern tip of the Italian Riviera, is a preferred starting point of a tour to the area, blessed with numerous open green spaces such as the Japanese garden, Villa Ormond, ancient olive groves, and countless palm trees.
 These green spaces are quite, have fresh air, and are largely cut off from the congested lifestyles of the Sanremo city.
 You may start by relaxing in any of them.

 Explore Sanremo’s Christian past

 As hinted, Italy has a rich Christian heritage.
 Sanremo, in particular, has a 12th-century San Siro Cathedral.
-The cathedral has 12 bells in its tower as well as a huge crucifix located above its altar.
+The cathedral has 12 bells in its tower, as well as a large crucifix located above its altar.

-From time to time, some masses are often held in these cathedrals.
+From time to time, some masses take place in these cathedrals.
 You may peek to explore Italy’s Christian past.
 You may also wish to time your visit in such a manner as to coincide with these masses.

 Try your Luck at the Casinò di Sanremo

-The building also has a theater which does host live shows every quite often.
-Besides these, you may also hand out in the building and even take photographs.
-This is due to the breathtaking design and nature of the buildings themselves.
+The building also has a theater that does live host shows every quite often.
+Besides these, you may also hand out in the building and even take photographs due to the breathtaking design and nature of the buildings themselves.

 10 Days in the Italian Riviera: Day II – Imperia

 Next, move northwards to Imperia city.
 This medieval city has a lot to offer to any visitor.
-It contains numerous museums which are great for you to visit and explore.
+It contains numerous museums that are great for you to visit and explore.